ezius07/biopy/docs/source/runs.rst

 Joint Training with Adversarial AEs
 ------------------------------------

-This snippets are to run experiments with our proposed variation - 2 stage Joint Training.
+This snippets are to run experiments with our proposed variation - 2 stage Joint Training, with a double discriminator.

 ___to do ____